burger

 The accent color is either blue or pink.

-Swipe actions allow you to define what operation Infomaniak Mail should perform if you swipe your finger across a message from right to left or from left to right:
+Swipe actions allow you to define which operation my kSuite Mail must perform if you swipe your finger across a message from right to left or left to right:

 • delete the message (it goes to the trash)

-• archive the message (it goes into an archive folder)
+• archive the message (it goes to an archive folder)

 • mark it as read or unread

-• move the message (in this case, the folder list appears after a swipe)
+• move the message (and in this case, the folder list is displayed after a swipe)

-• favorites (to activate tracking on the message)
+• favorites (to activate a follow-up on the message)

-• quick action menu (also accessible from reading the message and offers to write a reply, perform a transfer, a deletion, a print, etc.)
+• quick action menu (also accessible from reading the message and which offers to write a response, perform a transfer, deletion, printing, etc.)

-It is also possible to select "none" to avoid operations that would not be desired if your device is not suitable for scanning:
+and it is also possible to choose "none" to avoid operations that would not be desired if your device is not suitable for swiping:

 Link to this FAQ: